YahyaLem02/YahyaLem02/README.md

 ### 🌍 About Me:
 - 🏠 *From Zemamra, Morocco*, heart rooted in faith and simplicity.
-- 🎓 *Master's Student* in Information Systems Engineering (FSSM | Université de Brest 🇫🇷)
+- 🎓 *Master's Student* in Information Systems Engineering (FSSM)
 - 🛠 *Crafting:* Full stack solutions using Java, Spring, React, Laravel & more.
-- 💼 *Freelancing:* Web & mobile projects to empower clients across Morocco.
+- 💼 *Freelancing:* Web & mobile projects to empower clients across World.
-- 🤲 *Belief:* "وَقُل رَّبِّ زِدْنِي عِلْمًا" — *“My Lord, increase me in knowledge”* (Quran 20:114)
+- 🤲 *Belief:* "وَقُل رَّبِّ زِدْنِي عِلْمًا" — *“My Lord, increase me in knowledge”*

 ---